Comuniqa : Exploring Large Language Models for improving speaking skills: Methodology

-The selected participants underwent three phases in the study: 1) pre-interview before the study commenced, 2) participated in a 4-week study, and 3) post-interviews after the study's completion.
+The selected participants underwent three phases in the study: 1) pre-study interview before the study commenced, 2) participated in a two-week study, and 3) post-study interviews after the study's completion.
 The 36 participants were further divided into three equally-sized groups of 12 individuals using random sampling.
 All participants sat in a proctored environment with reliable Wifi connection and silent surroundings.
 During the study, 2 participants dropped out. \begin{itemize}[leftmargin=*]

 \item \textbf{Group 1 (Comuniqa app Only):} Participants in this group participated in learning sessions conducted through the Comuniqa app, with each session lasting approximately 20 minutes.
 During each session, participants completed two practice exercises on the Comuniqa app and dedicated time to reviewing the results and feedback provided by app.
 In total, the participants completed two sessions amounting to 4 speaking practice tests (N=4) over two weeks.